 - Illiquid Investments Risk.
-Illiquid investments risk exists when a particular instrument is difficult to purchase or sell.
+Illiquid investments risk exists when a particular instrument is difficult to purchase, sell or otherwise liquidate.
 If a derivative transaction is particularly large or if the relevant market is illiquid (as is the case with many privately-negotiated derivatives), it may not be possible to initiate a transaction or liquidate a position at an advantageous price. - Leverage Risk.
 Since many derivatives have a leverage component, adverse changes in the value or level of the underlying asset, rate or index can result in a loss substantially greater than the amount invested in the derivative itself.
 In the case of swaps, the risk of loss generally is related to a notional principal amount, even if the parties have not made any initial investment.
 Certain derivatives have the potential for unlimited loss, regardless of the size of the initial investment. - Regulatory Risk.
-Various U.S. Government entities, including the CFTC and the Commission, are in the process of adopting and implementing additional regulations governing derivatives markets required by, among other things, the Dodd-Frank Act, including clearing as discussed above, margin, reporting and registration requirements.
-In December 2015, the Commission proposed a new rule regarding derivatives imposing, among other things, limits on the amount of leverage a fund could be exposed to through derivatives and other senior securities transactions.
-It is expected that the Commission will re-propose the new rule.
-While the full extent and cost of these regulations is unclear, and proposed regulations may be revised before adoption or may never be adopted, these regulations could, among other things, restrict a Portfolio's ability to engage in derivatives transactions and/or increase the cost of such derivatives transactions (through the increased margin or capital requirements).
+Various U.S. Government entities, including the Commodity Futures Trading Commission ("CFTC") and the Commission, are in the process of adopting and implementing additional regulations governing derivatives markets required by, among other things, the Dodd-Frank Act, including clearing as discussed above, margin, reporting and registration requirements.
+In December 2019, the SEC re-proposed a new rule regarding derivatives requiring, among other things, that a fund entering into derivatives transactions comply with an absolute or relative value-at-risk limitation and implement a derivatives risk management program, unless the fund's derivatives usage is maintained at limited levels.
+While the full extent and cost of these regulations is unclear, these regulations could, among other things, restrict a Portfolio's ability to engage in derivatives transactions and/or increase the cost of such derivatives transactions (through the increased margin or capital requirements).
 In addition, Congress, various exchanges and regulatory and self-regulatory authorities have undertaken reviews of futures, options and swaps markets in light of market volatility.
-Among the actions that have been taken or proposed to be taken are new limits and reporting requirements for speculative positions, new or more stringent daily price fluctuation limits, and increased margin requirements for various types of futures and swaps transactions.
+Among the actions that have been taken or proposed to be taken are new limits and reporting requirements for speculative positions, new or more stringent daily price fluctuation limits, and increased margin requirements for various types of futures transactions.
 These regulations and actions may adversely affect the instruments in which a Portfolio invests and its ability to execute its investment strategy.